tuckerjohnson/Mutable-Subjects/README.md

 To start the program open MutableSubjects.scd in supercollider.
 Select "language" from the drop-down menu, and choose "Evaluate file," or right-click in the document and select "select all" the press shift+enter to evaluate.
 The program window will open.

-At the outset of the piece the performer is asked to play and select a pitch collection.
+At the outset of the piece the performer is asked to select then play a pitch collection.
 After clicking the arrow, the virtual performer will select a pitch collection of the same size.
-As soon as the virtual player finishes playing this collection, the piece will begin.
+As soon as the virtual player finishes playing this collection, section 1 of the piece will begin.

-The performer should improvise with the pitch-classes displayed in black with a white, which can be performed in any octave.
+The performer should improvise with the pitch-classes displayed in any octave.
 The blacked out pitch classes should not be played.
-Two sliders are provided to help suggest note density, and dymanic.
-These sliders suggest an average point, but the surface of the improvisation should not remain consistent, but wander around these points.
-Dynamic is notated as p(piano), m(mezzo), and f(forte), with the slider suggesting a smooth linear space between these markings.
-Density is suggested as notes-per-second, the linear space being between 5 notes-per-second and one note every 5 seconds, with 1 note-per-second in the center.
+Two sliders are provided to help show attack density, and dymanic.
+The surface of the improvisation should not remain fixed on these values, rather it should wander around these points.
+Dynamic is notated between p(piano) and f(forte), with the slider suggesting a smooth linear space between these markings.

-The performer should feel free to get creative in the improvisation--the virtual performer is rarely playing the same density and dymanic as the human.
-The piece should create a sonic and semantic push and pull between the performers.
+Density is notated as the number of attacks per 5 seconds.
+The minimum density is 1 attack every 5 seconds and the maximum is 17 attacks every 5 seconds.

+The provided pitch classes and slider values will change in each section of the piece.
+The current section is displayed at the top of the window.
+The duration of each section is displayed on the right side of the window, with the complete duration of the piece in the top right corner.
+When a new section is coming up, the check box will flash.
+Once the box is checked the next section will begin.